-- Call to Order

-- Roll Call to Confirm Quorum

-- Public Comment Period [for any members of the public desiring to speak on any proposition before the Board]

-- 1. Overview of the Florida "Government in the Sunshine" Regulations

-- a.
-Statement of Financial Interest, Form 1

-- 2. Review of District Contact List
+- Call to Order - Roll Call to Confirm Quorum - Public Comment Period [for any members of the public desiring to speak on any proposition before the Board] - 1.
+Administration of the Oath of Office to Newly Elected Members of the Board of Supervisors - 2.
+Overview of the Florida "Government in the Sunshine" Regulations a.
+Statement of Financial Interest.
+Form 1 - 3.
+Review of District Contact List